GoogleCloudPlatform/cloud-foundation-fabric/modules/iam-service-accounts/README.md

 | service_account | Service account resource (for single use). |  |
 | service_accounts | Service account resources. |  |
 <!-- END TFDOC -->

-## Requirements

-### IAM

-Service account or user credentials with the following roles must be used to provision the resources of this module:

-- Service Account Admin: `roles/iam.serviceAccountAdmin`
-- (optional) Service Account Key Admin: `roles/iam.serviceAccountAdmin` when `generate_keys` is set to `true`
-- (optional) roles needed to grant optional IAM roles at the project or organizational level